19 – Knee butterflies and downward press (Ryōhiza futte osaete)¶

 Comment¶

-This exercise combines dynamic movement and static stretching to develop hip mobility.
+This exercise combines movement and stretching and develops mobility in the hips.